ReneesmeS/SpriteGenerator/README.md

 - **Procedural sprites** driven by cellular automata with symmetry controls and adjustable map size.
 - **Rich palette customization** – choose from warm/cool/pastel/monochrome presets, tweak hue shift, saturation, and brightness, and lock palettes to seeds for reproducible looks.
+- **Custom palettes** – load a palette file or paste hex codes/CSV/GIMP `.gpl` rows to drive sprite colors directly.
 - **One-click exports** – grab a single PNG or generate a sprite strip with multiple animation phases.
-- **Responsive interface** that centers the preview and scales cleanly on large monitors.
+- **Responsive interface** that centers the preview, scales on large monitors, and auto-stacks the settings panel on narrow windows.
 - **HTML5-ready downloads** thanks to the bundled `HTML5FileExchange` plugin.

 ## 🚀 Getting started